 To help remedy this, more than 150 researchers from 26 countries reviewed data on sharks and fishing fleets

 On average, migrating sharks can spend anywhere between two and six months foraging for prey in high-risk fishing zones, according to the study.
+Sharks are threatened by fishing boats in their natural hunting zones

 The researchers reviewed tracking data from 1,681 large sharks, and the sharks’ movements were compared to fishing vessel courses.